 Europe.
 Its adoption by EU member states is key to ensuring the stability and security of a multicultural Europe.

 The ECTR bestows an annual European Medal of Tolerance for exceptional achievements in the area of promoting tolerance and respect among people in Europe.
 In 2015, the Medal was awarded to footballer and anti-racism campaigner Samuel Eto’o and the FARE Network, a pan-European anti-racist organisation.

-“In his role at the Tony Blair Faith Foundation, it is clear that Mr. Blair has a strong commitment to the promotion of inter-religious and inter-cultural dialogue through practical education, which aligns very clearly with the ECTR's mission and goals."
+“In his role at the Tony Blair Institute for Global Change, it is clear that Mr. Blair has a strong commitment to the promotion of inter-religious and inter-cultural dialogue through practical education, which aligns very clearly with the ECTR's mission and goals."
 Dr. Kantor concluded, "His international reach will also allow the organisation to address globally the fight against anti-Semitism, racism and xenophobia.”